GreptimeTeam/greptimedb/docs/rfcs/2023-12-22-enclose-column-id.md

 # Details

-`RegionId` is used widely on both read and write pathes.
+`RegionId` is used widely on both read and write paths.
 Removing it from Frontend and Metasrv implies several things:

 - A column may have different column id in different regions.
 - A column is identified by its name in all components.